barabasz/drakula/README.md

 ## Recommended fonts

-I highly recommend below font to be used in
+I strongly recommend the following fonts for use in IDEs and terminals:

 ### Commit Mono